Team Tony cultivates, curates and shares Tony Robbins’ stories and core principles, to help others achieve an extraordinary life.

 Tony gives a great example of this:

 I am one of those people that has to always give, I was raised to give — you don’t take.
 When I was poor and had no money, I would take other people to lunch at Denny’s.
-I would pay for their order and then I had no money for myself, so I would have a nice tea and I’d tell people, I had already eaten — because I had to give.
+I would pay for their order and then I had no money for myself, so I would have an iced tea and I’d tell people I had already eaten — because I had to give.
 It was a demand.
 It wasn’t a desire.
 It was something I had to do.

 How many times have you heard someone say: “I wasn’t (or was) raised like that”?
 And why does that matter to us?
 It matters because you have sourced your identity from your childhood, and from the person who raised you, so those are the beliefs you will always align yourself with.